Photoresist: Simple resist polarity

-Negative: light will toughen the resist and create an etch resistant mask.
+Negative: light will toughen the resist and create an etch-resistant mask.

-To explain this in graphical form you may have a graph on Log exposure energy versus fraction of resist thickness remaining.
-The positive resist will be completely removed at the final exposure energy and the negative resist will be completely hardened and insoluble by the end of exposure energy.
+To explain this in graphical form, you may have a graph on Log exposure energy versus fraction of resist thickness remaining.
+The positive resist will be completely removed at the final exposure energy, and the negative resist will be completely hardened and insoluble by the end of exposure energy.
 The slope of this graph is the contrast ratio.
 Intensity (I) is related to energy by E = I*t.

 Positive photoresist

-A positive photoresist is a type of photoresist in which the portion of the photoresist that is exposed to light becomes soluble to the photoresist developer.
-The unexposed portion of the photoresist remains insoluble to the photoresist developer.
+A positive photoresist is a type of photoresist in which a portion is exposed to light and becomes soluble to the photoresist developer.
+The unexposed portion of the photoresist remains insoluble in the photoresist developer.